AisaacO/coursera-data-cleaning/CodeBook.md

 ##Provided method of cleaning the raw data

 1. Merge the training and the test sets to create one data set.

 2. Extract only the measurements on the mean and standard deviation for each measurement.

 3. Use descriptive activity names to name the activities in the data set

 4. Appropriately label the data set with descriptive activity names.

 5. Create a second independent tidy data set with the average of each variable for each activity and each subject.

 ## run_analysis.R processing method

-* Store all test and training dataset into memory using data.table
+* Stores all test and training dataset into memory using data.table

-* Store activity labels and data features
+* Stores activity labels and data features

-* Extract only the mean and standard deviation measurements for each of the data feature
+* Extracts only the mean and standard deviation measurements for each of the data feature

-* Extract the mean and standard deviation for test and train X data measurement
+* Extracts the mean and standard deviation for test and train X data measurement

-* Label the data set with descriptive activity names
+* Labels the data set with descriptive activity names

-* Merge the test and training dataset
+* Merges the test and training dataset

-* Reshape the merged dataset using reshape2 library
+* Reshapes the merged dataset using reshape2 library

-* Write the independent data to a text file
+* Writes the independent data to a text file